-There are several issues arising from the use of these sites and that is with respect to privacy or rather a lack of it amongst the sites and its uses.
+As defined, privacy is "the freedom from undesirable intrusions and the avoidance of publicity".
 The arena of social networking sites that has recently developed actively encourages people to contribute information about themselves to these sites freely.
 People are providing this information consensually without giving much thought or concern to the issue of privacy.
 In some cases, members provide information about their friends through testimonials.
 Personal information is much more open to abuse at present from the malicious elements in society, that is, persons who can potentially abuse the information in user profiles depending on how much information a member is willing to reveal to everyone in their network, or the exposure depth that the member sets their profile viewing to.
 The aggregation of information gathered in the user profiles makes them extremely valuable and collectable.

 One approach to privacy is given in Friendzy's privacy policy, which says that they may provide personal information directly to a third party in order to facilitate or outsource aspects of their services such as search technology or e-mail support.
 It is possible that these social networking sites will use user profile information to mine data for targeting specific advertisements.
-Sites like Friendzy and orkut inquire as to what a person's favourite books, TV shows and movies are.
+Sites like Friendzy and orkut inquire as to what a person's favorite books, TV shows and movies are.
 It is quite possible that these social networking sites will be able to target their intended audience, and even make recommendations and personalization advertising to their members.
 At present, in the case of orkut and the recently launched personalized search agent from Google, this is perhaps aiming at the specific user and their tastes and interests. orkut's privacy policy states: "we may share both personally identifiable information about you and aggregate usage information that we collect with Google Inc. and agents of orkut".
-When orkut launched in January 2004, their privacy policy originally warned that "by submitting, posting or displaying any materials on or through the orkut.com service, you automatically grant to us a worldwide, non-exclusive, sub-licensable, transferable, royalty-free, perpetual, irrevocable right to copy, distribute, create derivative works of, publicly perform and display such materials" [5].
+When orkut launched in January 2004, their privacy policy originally warned that "by submitting, posting or displaying any materials on or through the orkut.com service, you automatically grant to us a worldwide, nonexclusive, sub-licensable, transferable, royalty-free, perpetual, irrevocable right to copy, distribute, create derivative works of, publicly perform and display such materials" [5].
 This question of whether personal details are to become the new currency of the digital market is not a new one [6].

 Details such as contact address, age and date of birth are all potentially open to abuse and identity theft.
 Despite the claims of sites that contain the TRUSTe or WebTrust logos, just how highly the privacy value of these sites has been rated have yet to be determined.
 Unfortunately, it is still the case that most users sign up and contribute information without even reading the privacy policy.

-LinkedIn seems to be far more aware of privacy: they states in their privacy policy that they are the sole owner of the information collected on the site.
+LinkedIn is far more aware of privacy: they states in their privacy policy that they are the sole owner of the information collected on the site.
 LinkedIn also never lists the people to whom a member is directly connected to.
 By default, a member's network of professional persons is closed.
 The site itself also strongly discourages users from placing e-mail addresses or other contact information in their user profiles.

-Another issue with privacy is the mining of contacts from the Microsoft Outlook e-mail client by sites such as Spoke, LinkedIn and Ryze.
+Another issue with privacy is the mining of contacts from the Microsoft Outlook email client by sites such as Spoke, LinkedIn and Ryze.
 Priceless contacts are uploaded to these sites despite all the privacy warnings.
 The problem with these types of sites is that they are located in one central point, and even though the possibility of hacking into the sites is slim, it is still a possibility and open to criminal theft.

-8. Other Issues and Factors
+3.6 Other Issues and Factors